Oberon00/cpptutorial/proc/types-and-vars.rst

   auto __t3 = y * t2;
   auto x = t3 + z;

-That is, the intermediate results of the calculations are saved in, invisible, temporary variables.
+That is, the intermediate results of the calculations are saved in invisible, temporary variables.

 .. note:: This is just conceptually so.
 When there is no observable difference